GSA/digitalgov.gov/content/posts/2014-01-09-top-eight-best-practices-for-federal-contact-centers.md

 ---
+url: /2014/01/09/top-eight-best-practices-for-federal-contact-centers/
 date: 2014-01-09 5:24:49 -0400
-title: 'Top 8 Best Practices for Federal Contact Centers'
+title: Top 8 Best Practices for Federal Contact Centers
 summary: '1.
 Meet all Laws, Requirements, Policies, and Directives for Federal Contact Centers Understand and follow all&nbsp;Privacy, Security, Disability, and Service Contract Act&nbsp;requirements.
 2. Use Performance Metrics to Influence Business Rules and Drive Improvements Develop&nbsp;Key Performance Indicators/Metrics&nbsp;(see Performance Goals).
 CSLIC&nbsp;could be used as a start.
 3. Develop and Use a Comprehensive Quality Assurance Program Monitor quality.'
-authors: [barbara-walton]
+authors:
+  - barbara-walton
 categories:
   - Communities
   - Content